 What is Mental Health First Aid?

-Mental Health First Aid (MHFA) training introduces participants to signs and symptoms of mental health and substance use concerns, builds understanding of their impact, and gives an overview of common treatments and resources.
+Mental Health First Aid (MHFA) training introduces participants to the signs and symptoms of mental health and substance use concerns, builds an understanding of their impacts, and gives an overview of common treatments and resources.

 Three MHFA courses are available:

-Public school employees and employees of public and private higher education institutions can receive MHFA training for free through their Local Mental Health Authority (LMHA) or Local Behavioral Health Authority (LBHA).
+Public and private school employees can receive MHFA training for free through their local mental health authority (LMHA) or local behavioral health authority (LBHA).

 To learn more, download the Mental Health First Aid informational flyer (PDF).